Home » By Course » Main Dishes » Chana Masala (Chickpea Curry)

 • To make the spice blend: Heat a small heavy skillet over medium heat and add all the whole spices.
 Toast for 3-4 minutes or until the spices become very fragrant.
 Remove from heat and let cool completely, then transfer to a spice grinder or mortar and pestle and grind to a fine powder.
 Set aside.

 Add the chickpeas, broth, salt and bay leaves.
-Bring to a boil, reduce the heat to medium, cover and simmer for 1 hour, stirring occasionally.
+Bring to a boil, reduce the heat to medium, cover and simmer for 1 hour or until the chickpeas are nice and tender, stirring occasionally.
 Add more broth if the curry gets too dry.
 Add salt to taste.
 Stir in the cilantro and simmer for another minute.

 • Serve immediately or the following day after the flavors have had more time to meld (it's even better the next day).
 Serve with some fresh naan bread, jasmine rice, and a cool cucumber or leafy green salad.